jguerra-astro/dynamicall/paper.md

 As datasets become larger and more complex, the need for efficient and scalable tools to model the dynamics of galaxies has become more pressing.
 Although there are many tools available to model the dynamics of galaxies, many of them are not built with the latest advances in computational tools in mind and require significant rewrites to take advantage of these tools.

-Additionally the ability to calculate the gradients of likelihood functions leads to the ability to forecast uncertaints on model parameters via Fisher information matrix calculations [@Fisher1935-rf; @Rao1945-ep; @Guerra2021-ir].
+Additionally the ability to calculate the gradients of likelihood functions leads to the ability to forecast uncertainties on model parameters via Fisher information matrix calculations [@Fisher1935-rf; @Rao1945-ep; @Guerra2021-ir].
-This has  been tradionally done with finite difference methods which can require a lot of computational time, but can also be very sensitive to the choice of step size.
+This has tradionally been done with finite difference methods which can require a lot of computational time, but can also be very sensitive to the choice of step size.
-The use of automatic differentiation allows for the calculation of the gradients of the likelihood function with respect to the model parameters to be done with machine precision and in a fraction of the time as it would not require various call to the likelihood function with different step sizes.
+The use of automatic differentiation allows for the calculation of the gradients of the likelihood function with respect to the model parameters to be done with machine precision and in a fraction of the time, as it would not require various call to the likelihood function with different step sizes.

-We provide spherical mass modeling as a built in example of the capabilities of `Dynamicall` but the framework is also flexible enough to be extended to other models.
+We provide spherical mass modeling as a built-in example of the capabilities of `Dynamicall` but the framework is also flexible enough to be extended to other models.

 # software citations
 `Dynamicall` uses the following software packages: